-Police respond to 'serious incident' in Otara.
+Homicide investigation launched after man's body found in Otara

-Police are responding to a "serious incident" in Otara tonight.
+Police swarmed on the scene shortly before 7pm and confirmed to the Herald they were responding to a "serious incident" in Otara Rd, South Auckland.

-Two people spoken to by the Herald say they understand it is a homicide.
+Detective Senior Sergeant Warrick Adkin said police had launched a homicide investigation after a death in Otara tonight.

+"Police were called to the scene on Otara Road at 6.50pm and found the body of a man.

+A reporter at the scene said a man in a white boiler suit has just been seen entering a church building.
+It is understood victim support have also arrived at the scene.

-There is a strong police presence outside a property on Otara Rd, in South Auckland and the road is cordoned off.
+There is a strong police presence outside a property on Otara Rd and the road is cordoned off.

+An elderly woman was escorted out of the cordoned area and driven in a police patrol car.

 A worker at a petrol station opposite the street said police officers could be seen.